Pānia Papa: Revitalization of the Māori language

 Papa has spent much of her life working to promote the use of te reo Māori.
 She is not a native speaker of the language and only began studying it at Tokoroa Intermediate School.
 She moved on to Tokoroa High School and then to university, where she began to speak the language more fluently, while obtaining a master's in social sciences.
 She spent ten years lecturing in Māori studies at the University of Waikato, which has a Faculty of Māori and Indigenous Studies.

 Papa has helped produce Māori-language versions of popular cartoons such as SpongeBob SquarePants and Dora the Explorer.
 In 2010 she started to present on Māori Television a Māori-language series called Ako, which targeted intermediate level speakers.
 In 2016, she began a new series, called Ōpaki, which used a range of language-learning techniques, games, music and other activities to teach te reo Māori.
 It was set in a home where students spent a week with Papa, speaking only te reo while carrying out everyday activities.

-In 2016 Papa was appointed to the 13-member Board of Te Mātāwai, the organization in charge of the revitalization of the Māori language.
+In 2016 Papa was appointed to the 13-member Board of Te Mātāwai, the organisation in charge of the revitalization of the Māori language.
 She has been a member of the Waikato Tainui Reo Advisory Group, working to implement the Waikato-Tainui iwi's (tribe's) language strategy.
 She has also worked to develop the language strategy of the Ngāti Raukawa and the Ngāti Kahungunu iwis'.
 She is a director of Takatū Associates, which focuses on innovations in Māori language education and broadcasting, and assistant director of Te Panekiretanga o te Reo, the Institute of Excellence in the Māori Language.
 She was a member of the panel that reviewed New Zealand's Māori Language Strategy in 2011 and was on the group that oversaw the translation of the Māori Language Act 2016, a revision of the Māori Language Act 1987.